How to Price a Tour

 HOW TO PRICE A GROUP TOUR

 When it comes to planning a group tour, we are well aware that cost is one of the most important issues.
-It’s easy to get excited by a brochure that offers your group 5 days in New York for $995, or a week in London for $1299 (both offers we have recently seen), but when you look beyond those headlines, any other offer that seems a little too good to be true probably is.
+It’s easy to get excited by a brochure that offers your group 5 days in New York for $995, but when you look beyond the headlines, any other offer that seems a little too good to be true probably is.

 With so many variables pricing out a tour package, how should you start?
 Regardless of where you are considering traveling with your group, or what type tour you are planning, there are a number of questions that we always recommend you ask:

-- What shows are we GUARANTEED tickets to?
+What shows are we GUARANTEED tickets to?
 What is the location of those seats?
 One of the biggest factors in pricing a performing arts tour is the location of seating and selection of specific performances.
 Can your tour operator guarantee, in writing, that you have tickets to your preferred shows?
 Can they tell you what area of the theater your seats are in?
-There is a huge difference in hearing “We have confirmed seats in the Orchestra for Hamilton and Waiting for Godot with Patrick Stewart and Ian McKellen” and “Tickets to One Broadway Musical and One Broadway Play.”
+There is a huge difference in hearing “We have confirmed seats in the Orchestra for Hamilton, Moulin Rouge, and Dear Evan Hansen" and “Tickets to Three Musicals.”
 The most common complaint we hear from teachers is that before working with us, they often did not get to see the shows they requested, or they did not get the type of seats they expected.
 A reputable tour operator will tell you what they can guarantee, and what is pending.
 It is not unusual for a tour proposal to leave some for future confirmation, especially when it comes to performance tickets.
 New shows are announced all the time, and shows sometimes close before anticipated.
 That being said, a tour operator should always be able to guarantee the category of seating your group will receive, even if you may choose your shows at a later date.
-Never accept a tour itinerary that says “tickets to 3 Broadway shows” unless you really don't want to confirm some of your shows in advance.
+Don’t accept a tour itinerary that says “tickets to 3 Broadway shows” unless you really don't want to confirm some of your shows in advance.
 Find out: what shows (when possible), what type of shows if the specific shows are not yet confirmed (because musicals are typically more expensive than plays, opera tickets are more expensive than tickets to the ballet, etc.); and always get a guarantee of the seating locations/price category or you may be in for an unwelcome surprise.

-- What will give you peace of mind?
+What will give you peace of mind?
 Planning a tour for your group is a big responsibility.
 First and foremost – find a company and a tour coordinator that you are comfortable with, and ask for references.
 In addition, see what sort of insurance your tour operator provides.
 At Pro Musica, we offer a comprehensive package for students that includes cancellation insurance due to illness, protection against trip cancellation due to terrorism, and even protection from the default of a travel provider.
-As some very prominent tour companies and airlines have gone bankrupt in recent years, this sort of insurance can provide additional peace of mind for parents, principals and school boards.
-(Offering this sort of coverage doesn’t imply that a company is not secure; rather, it means the company is looking out for its clients best interests regardless of what might unexpectedly happen down the road.)
+This sort of insurance can provide additional peace of mind for parents, principals and school boards.
+(Offering this sort of coverage doesn’t imply that a company is not secure; rather, it means the company is looking out for its clients best interests regardless of what might unexpectedly happen that is not in the tour operator’s direct control.)
 If the tour operator you are working with doesn’t offer you the peace of mind you need, look into other options.

 There is no reason to be unpleasantly surprised at any time during your tour.
 A good tour operator knows your destination and bends over backwards to give you what you want.
 At the same time, a good tour operator doesn’t make false promises.
 If something is pending in your itinerary, that should be completely clear.
 Pending items should also have some qualifications and not be completely up to the discretion of the tour operator.
 During the planning and contracting stage for a group tour, there is no reason that you should not feel completely confident about what your group is going to get for their money.
 If you have doubts or questions, get answers to those questions and erase the doubts.
 If you can’t get the answers you need – look elsewhere!